SidRoberts/centum/docs/apps/web/adding-routes.md

+# Adding Routes

-# HTTP Methods
+## HTTP Methods

-You can also specify which HTTP method a route matches.
+You can specify which HTTP method a route matches.
 [RFC 7231](https://tools.ietf.org/html/rfc7231#section-4) and [RFC 5789](https://tools.ietf.org/html/rfc5789#section-2) specify the following HTTP methods which correlate with a Router method:

 | HTTP Method | Router Method                                    |